-ALL PROJECTS MUST BE COMPLETED UPON ARRIVAL.
-ALL paper work must be completed by 7:00 p.m..
+ALL PROJECTS MUST BE COMPLETED BEFORE ARRIVAL.
+ALL paper work must be completed by 7:00 p.m.
+JJudges sheets are available online, please print and pre-fill them out before you arrive.

 Tri-color rosettes may be awarded for outstanding (Best of Show) exhibits in any department by the judges and approved by the Department Superintendent.
 Tri-Color winners and cake auction winners from a previous year may not enter an item made exactly like their winning entry (Example: may not use same recipe, pattern, etc.).